Skip to main content

 Project Activities

-The researchers will test the impact of UDSN in students across three states using a randomized controlled trial.
-They will also test for moderation of student characteristics with subgroup analyses and test for the mediation of mechanisms by which UDSN supports students in improving their science knowledge.
+The researchers tested the impact of SNUDLE in students’ science content knowledge, science skills, and motivation for science using a randomized controlled trial.
+They also tested for moderation of student characteristics with subgroup analyses and tested for the mediation of mechanisms by which SNUDLE supports students in improving their science knowledge.

 Structured Abstract